 The film is set in a time when the world has been ravaged by the presence of a strange collection of entities that has a deadly effect on whoever lays eyes on them.
 The people who commit this mistake instantly lose their minds and kill themselves.
-The only way to traverse through this deadly situation is by tying pieces of cloth around one’s eyes to avoid direct eye-contact with the entities at all costs.
-The people who have survived this ordeal are heading towards a special community where people are safe from this nuisance.
-The woman in question also tries to take her children to the same place while navigating through some extremely dangerous and violent situations.
+The only way to traverse through this deadly situation is by tying pieces of cloth around one’s eyes to avoid looking at the entities at all costs.
+Those who have survived this ordeal are heading towards a special community where they are safe from this nuisance.
+The woman in question also tries to take her children to the same site while navigating some extremely dangerous and violent situations.
 ‘Bird Box’ is a fresh approach to zombie apocalypse films and its case as one of the best in the genre is also aided by Bullock’s fine performance.

-A Netflix original, ‘The Perfection’ is a film which does not have only one twist ending.
+A Netflix original, ‘The Perfection’ is a film that has its fair share of distortions.
 It boasts of several twists and turns throughout the narrative and makes for a rather exciting watch.
 The film starts with the story of Charlotte, a talented young cellist who quits her music school after her mother is suddenly hospitalized.
-After the death of her mother, Charlotte contacts her teacher Anton again, and heads off to Shanghai alongside Anton and some other musicians to join an elite music school.
+Charlotte, a few years later, contacts her teacher, Anton, and heads off to Shanghai alongside him and some other musicians to join an elite music school.
 Once there, she comes across Lizzie, another one of Anton’s students.
-It is the meeting of these two characters which starts off a chain of sinister events with twists and turns along the way.
+It is the meeting of these two characters which starts off a chain of sinister events.
 ‘The Perfection’ might offer some genre cliches, but this is a film you should not miss out at any cost.

-Love it or hate it, there is one thing that you absolutely cannot deny about this year’s early Netflix release.
-It is easily one of the most bizarre films that you will catch this year with an ending that should give the plot’s bizarrity a run for its money.
+Love it or hate it, there is one thing that you absolutely cannot deny about this Netflix release: it is easily one of the most ludicrous films that you will catch, with an ending that gives the plot’s weirdness a run for its money.
 There is frankly so much going on: social commentary, art critique, critique on the act of critique, and a horror plot in there somewhere, that you will have little to think about as the film progresses.
-There is also enough craft involved from the sizeable lineup of actors involved and from ‘Nightcrawler’ director Dan Gilroy to keep you involved as well.
+There is also enough craft involved from the sizeable lineup of actors involved.
 It is when the film ends that the inevitable questions start coming at you.
-If you can avoid those, ‘Velvet Buzzsaw’ can be a delightfully weird watch if you have the taste for it.
+If you can avoid those, ‘Velvet Buzzsaw’ can be a delightfully weird watch, if you have the taste for it.

 2. Black Mirror: Bandersnatch (2018)

-Akin to an RPG, you are allowed to make choices that lead to separately devised narratives further leading to different endings, or you go back to make a different choice in case the choice you made turned out to be a dead end.
-I was glued for hours at end trying to figure out all the endings, and ended up having a baller of a time despite being stuck in front of my screen for close to three hours.
-The marketing may have been more centred on the gimmicky nature of interactive TV and selling that, but trust me when I say that even the plot is well thought of, tailored to deliver you the definitive ‘Black Mirror’ experience with an additional edge.
+Akin to an RPG, you are allowed to make choices that lead to separately devised narratives.
+These further lead to different endings, but you can also go back to make a different choice in case you reach a dead end.
+The marketing may have been more centered on the gimmicky nature of interactive TV and the need to sell that, but the plot is well thought out and tailored to deliver you the definitive ‘Black Mirror’ experience with an additional edge.